 Summary: Noi and his father (a fisherman) live by the sea.
 One day a baby whale washes up on the beach, and Noi decides to take it home and care for it.

 Benji Davies' illustration style reminds of Axel Scheffler (Gruffalo, Room on a Broom) in that it's incredibly detailed but completely unique.
-Like landscape painting with a modern, more simplified colour scheme.
+It's like landscape painting with a modern, more simplified colour scheme.

 Publisher: Harper Collins Children's Books; 01 edition (14 Nov.
 2017) | Author: Oliver Jeffers | Pages: 48 pages | ISBN-10: 9780008266165 | ISBN-13: 978-0008266165 | Best for: 2 years+ | RRP: £14.99